raspberrypilearning/scary-spot-the-difference/worksheet2.md

 1. [Open up a new project](http://jumpto.cc/scratch-new) in Scratch.

-2. Delete the cat sprite by right clicking on it, and then clicking 'delete'.
+2. Delete the cat sprite by right-clicking on it, and then clicking 'delete'.

 	![Delete Scratch cat](images/delete-cat.png)